NayamAmarshe/cracksnoop-1/README.md

 # CrackSnoop
 ![CrackSnoop Logo](https://user-images.githubusercontent.com/25067102/117254540-27a5b300-ae66-11eb-8f60-2690a0710928.png)
 An open source index repository for No-DRM patches for videos games.
+#### This project is in need of contributors.
+If you have any suggestions or changes, please make a pull request or add a ticket in Issues tab.

 ## Index
 1. [Upcoming Games](#upcoming-denuvo-drm-games)